-Cardiomyopathies all reflect a defect in the mechanics of the heart muscle or in its electrical system responsible for rhythm.
+Cardiomyopathies all reflect a defect in the mechanics of the heart muscle or in its electrical system responsible for electrical rhythms that keep your heart beating.
 Usually there is thickening of the ventricles (hypertrophy) or an abnormal enlargement (dilatation).
-These changes in the heart result in difficulty pumping blood throughout the body and can lead to heart failure.
+These changes result in difficulty pumping blood most effectively throughout the body and can lead to heart failure.

-Traditionally, cardiomyopathies are grouped into three main categories, based on what is observed to happen to the heart muscle:
+Traditionally, cardiomyopathies are grouped into three main categories, based on what is observed in and around the heart muscle:

-- Hypertrophic cardiomyopathies (HCM), in which the heart muscle becomes thick, preventing blood from flowing from the heart.
+- Hypertrophic cardiomyopathies, in which the heart muscle becomes thick, preventing blood from flowing from the heart;

-- Restrictive cardiomyopathies, in which the heart muscle becomes abnormally stiff such that the chambers do not fill up properly.
+- Restrictive cardiomyopathies, in which the heart muscle becomes abnormally stiff so that the chambers do not fill up properly.

-- Acquired (cocaine, infections, drug reactions, stress, peripartum, for example)
+- Acquired (infections, drug reactions, stress, for example)

-Many people with cardiomyopathy have no symptoms at first.
+Many patients have no symptoms at first.
 Some individuals may experience a sudden worsening of symptoms while others may see a worsening of symptoms develop slowly overtime.
-The symptoms are those of heart failure.
 As cardiomyopathy progresses, symptoms of heart failure may become prevalent and can include:

-- Feelings of breathlessness when engaging in any activity or even when at rest
+- Feelings of breathlessness during activity or even at rest

-- Fluid build-up in the stomach that causes bloating
+- Fluid build-up in the stomach that may cause bloating

-- Abnormal heartbeats, including fluttering, pounding or fast irregularities
+- Abnormal heartbeats, including fluttering or pounding irregularities

 - Fainting, dizzy spells or lightheadedness

-Sudden cardiac death as the first sign of HCM in young athletes has lead to an increased awareness of this condition.
+Sudden cardiac death--as the first sign of inherited cardiomyopathy in young athletes--has led to an increased awareness of this medical condition.

-In many cases, the cause of cardiomyopathy is not known.
-In other cases, your doctor may be able to find a possible contributing factor to your cardiomyopathy.
-All causes of cardiomyopathy consist of primary and secondary cardiomyopathies, are too numerous to list, and and include the following:
+In many cases, the cause of a cardiomyopathy is unknown.
+In other cases, your doctor may be able to find a possible contributing factor to this condition.
+Other related causes of cardiomyopathy may include:

 - Long-term alcoholism